-Normally, you don't have to worry about this, as it is set automatically when you connect a monitor and switch on the computer (the default Auto setting).
-Sometimes, however, you need to be able to change this variable, to make use of all the screen modes available to your monitor.
+This is set for you when you connect a monitor and switch on the computer (the default Auto setting).
+Sometimes you need to change it, to make use of all the screen modes available to your monitor.

 For instance, the way some cables are wired may make the computer think that a Multiscan monitor is a VGA monitor, so unless you change the MonitorType, screen mode 24 (amongst others) won't be available.